What's holding you back from buying your first home? College loans? Mom's home cooking?

 Just like your home, S&T Bank makes sure the home buying process is tailored to you, by offering both online and mobile applications so that you can apply whenever and however you want.

-"Buying a home is a monumental step in someone's life," says Joanne Duggan, Executive Vice President of Retail Mortgage Lending at S&T Bank.
+"Buying a home is a monumental step in someone's life," says Kristin Rombaugh, Senior Vice President and Retail Mortgage Operations Manager at S&T Bank.
 "That is why our lenders make themselves easily accessible and available every step of the way, whether that's through email, over the phone, or in-person."

 I can't afford a down payment